Deborah Buszard, PhD, ICD.D

 Karley’s governance experience is extensive, having served as a Governor at Okanagan College, where she led the Governance Committee.
 Her expertise aligns seamlessly with First West’s ethos, which values community engagement, a strong ESG framework, and the inclusion of Indigenous perspectives.

-In her capacity as a director at First West, Karley contributes to the Audit and Conduct Review and Human Resources Committees, and she furthers her impact through her directorship at the First West Foundation.
+In her capacity as a director at Tru Cooperative Bank, Karley contributes to the Audit and Conduct Review and Human Resources Committees, and she furthers her impact through her directorship at the First West Foundation.
 Her narrative is one of continuous growth, community service, and a dedication to fostering inclusive and sustainable practices within the financial sector.

-Director & Chair of Finance & Investment Committee
+Director & Chair of the Finance & Investment Committee

-Director & Chair of Finance & Investment Committee
+Director & Chair of the Finance & Investment Committee

 Serving as a director since 2024

-Alex Brocklebank is a long-standing employee of First West Credit Union, currently serving as Branch Manager in the North Island region of Island Savings, a division of First West Credit Union.
+Alex Brocklebank is a long-standing employee of Tru Cooperative Bank, currently serving as Branch Manager in the North Island region of Island Savings, a division of Tru Cooperative Bank, formerly First West Credit Union.
 Over his 13-year career in financial services—including 11 years with Island Savings— Alex has held progressive leadership roles and built high-performing teams recognized with multiple Community Branch of the Year awards.

 Alex serves as Chair of the Finance and Investment Committee for the First West Foundation Board, a role he’s held since joining the Board in 2024, where he brings deep financial expertise and a strong commitment to community impact.
 He has contributed on the boards or investments committees of a number of organizations such as the Salt Spring Chamber of Commerce, Ballenas Housing Society, and the Nanaimo Community Foundation.